 Essential Patent Claims may exist for which a Letter of Assurance has not been received.
 The IEEE is not responsible for identifying Essential Patent Claims for which a license may be required, for conducting inquiries into the legal validity or scope of Patents Claims, or determining whether any licensing terms or conditions provided in connection with submission of a Letter of Assurance, if any, or in any licensing agreements are reasonable or non-discriminatory.
 Users of this standard are expressly advised that determination of the validity of any patent rights, and the risk of infringement of such rights, is entirely their own responsibility.
 Further information may be obtained from the IEEE Standards Association.

 Participants

-At the time this IEEE standard was completed, the Hardware Interfaces Working Group had the following membership:
+At the time this IEEE standard was submitted to the IEEE-SA Standards Board for approval, the Electrical Resistance Heat Tracing for Industrial Applications Working Group had the following membership: